Update 6.9.2022: Vloggers in Malacañang Round 2

 “Do not make a separate policy that is inconsistent with the original code of conduct set for employees.
 For example, there might be a policy about wasting company time.
 If you use Facebook at work all the time, this may be considered a breach of an existing policy,” he said.

 He said that while the official communications group in charge of social media may have a different set of policies, the code of ethics should apply to all.

 Assuming a similar policy was written and implemented before, updating the old one is a good place to start.
 However, I don’t know if this policy was completed and implemented.

-The current draft of the policy, however, is good enough because it defined the digital assets, it’s purposes, how to use it, who can use it, and the persons responsible.
+The current draft of the policy, however, is good enough because it defined the digital assets, their purposes, how to use them, who can use them, and the persons responsible.
 I would like, however, to add and give emphasis on (1) training, (2) guidelines and matrix on how to respond to comments and criticism (3) the role of social media manager and (4) coverage of the policy.

 Training and Matrix

 A learning session about the social media policy relative to cyber crime and data privacy law, fake news and trolls, online reputation management and proactive use of social media is important.
 The matrix that will be developed needs a complimentary workshop to simulate actual scenarios.
 This will help spur critical thinking whenever the staff will refer to and use the matrix.

 Please refer to the table below for my suggestions:

 One staff can be assigned to each manager to assist them.

 However, I believe it’ll be better if an ASec will be on top not only of social media but everything that involves online, mobile and digital communications, including apps that will be developed in the future.
 I will help write a new TO (table of organization) should a need for an ASec is established, but in the meantime, the one above will do.